enbility/ship-go/ARCHITECTURE_SHIPPAIRING.md

 - **Migration Path**: Applications implementing deprecated PairingHistoryProviderInterface should migrate to simpler RingBufferPersistence

 The implementation seamlessly integrates with the existing SHIP 1.0.1 infrastructure while adding powerful new capabilities for modern smart home deployments.

+### Recent Architectural Improvements

+The latest updates to the SHIP Pairing Service architecture include:

+1. **ProcessPendingEntries Method**: New PairingListenerInterface method that enables batch processing of discovered pairing services without waiting for new mDNS events.
+This is critical for AddCu replacement scenarios where immediate processing is required.

+2. **Enhanced AddCu Timer Flow**: When the 15-minute replacement timer expires, the hub now immediately checks for and processes existing mDNS announcements before reactivating the listener.
+This ensures replacement devices that are already announcing can be paired without additional discovery delays.

+3. **Intelligent Listener Reuse**: The hub implements thread-safe storage and reuse of pairing listeners using a double-checked locking pattern.
+This optimization prevents unnecessary listener recreation during AddCu replacement cycles.

+4. **Improved Device Replacement Flow**: The sequence now includes explicit mDNS polling (`RequestPairingEntries`) on timer expiry, with immediate processing of found announcements through `ProcessPendingEntries`.
+This reduces replacement latency and improves user experience.

+These improvements ensure robust and efficient device replacement while maintaining full compliance with the SHIP Pairing Service specification.